microsoft/VSExtensibility/docs/new-extensibility-model/inside-the-sdk/remote-ui.md

 </DataTemplate>
 ```

-The label is now themed as the rest of the Visual Studio UI:
+The label now uses the same theme as the rest of the Visual Studio UI and automatically changes color if switching to dark mode:
 ![Themed tool window](remote-ui-themed.png "Themed tool window")

-The `xmlns`' above reference the [Microsoft.VisualStudio.Shell.15.0](https://www.nuget.org/packages/Microsoft.VisualStudio.Shell.15.0) assembly which is not one of the extension depedencies.
+The `xmlns`' above reference the [Microsoft.VisualStudio.Shell.15.0](https://www.nuget.org/packages/Microsoft.VisualStudio.Shell.15.0) assembly which is not one of the extension dependencies.
 This is fine because this XAML will be used by the Visual Studio process, which has a dependencies on *Shell.15*, not by the extension itself.

-In order to get a better XAML editing experience, you can **temporarily** add a `PackageReference` to `Microsoft.VisualStudio.Shell.15.0` to the extension project. **Don't forget to remove it** later since an *out-of-proc* VisualStudio.Extensibility extension shouldn't reference this package!
+In order to get a better XAML editing experience, you can **temporarily** add a `PackageReference` to `Microsoft.VisualStudio.Shell.15.0` to the extension project. **Don't forget to remove it** later since an *out-of-proc* *VisualStudio.Extensibility* extension shouldn't reference this package!

 # Adding a data context

-Let's now add a data context class for the remote user control:
+Let's now add a data context class for the *remote user control*:
 ```CSharp
 using System.Runtime.Serialization;